Frequently Asked Questions

-We welcome dogs across the site, and require owners to take full responsibility.
-Dogs must be kept under control and on a leash throughout the visit.
-As a family-friendly site with a working farm complete with a number of animal breeds, we ask dog owners to me mindful of the temperament of their pet and take this into consideration when considering a visit.
+We welcome companion animals across the site, and require owners to take full responsibility.
+They must be kept under control and on a leash throughout the visit.
+As a family-friendly site with a working farm complete with a number of animal breeds, we ask owners to me mindful of the temperament of their companion animal and take this into consideration when considering a visit.

-Owners are responsible for their needs and should pick up after their dog – we can provide waste bags at the Bede Museum reception if needed.
-We advise against leaving your dog in your car for any period of time.
+Owners are responsible for their needs and should pick up after their animal – we can provide waste bags at the Bede Museum reception if needed.
+We advise against leaving any animal in your car for any period of time.

 The animals who live at Jarrow Hall are looked after by a dedicated team committed to ensuring their welfare and safety.
 While visitors can see rare breeds representative of the kinds of animals the Anglo-Saxons would have known, our farm is purely for demonstration purposes.
 We do not sell milk or eggs from the animals and they are not slaughtered for meat, instead living out their days on our site.

 We attempt through our interpretation to inform visitors about how the Anglo-Saxons would traditionally have lived and worked with animals, while increasingly providing modern information on animal sentience and cognitive capacities to encourage visitors to think about our relationship to non-human animals in our world today.